Conversion Optimization

 The idea of a flash sale picked up in eCommerce because businesses saw customers actually acting on the urgency put forth by the sale.

-For example, research has proven that 50% of the sales within a flash sale format happens within the first hour itself.
+For example, research has proven that 50% of the sales within a flash sale format will happen within the first hour itself.

 98% of visitors who visit an eCommerce site—drop off without buying anything.